 PROFILE and WHITE BALANCE:

-The profile setting is easily missed and likely one of the most important for effect.
-My philosophy is to start with as accurate a rendering as possible and add effects to achieve a vision after an editing plan for the image is in place.
 The best profile for accuracy is “Camera Faithful” or “Camera Neutral”.
 The Adobe profiles don’t take into account the specific camera, but it’s easier for Adobe to present their profile as a default.
 You may need to go through a step of loading the camera manufacturer’s profile the first time you install LR.

 NOISE REDUCTION: